MorpheoOrg/morpheo-storage/README.md

 ### Requirements

-* `docker`, `docker-compose` and `make` (we're using docker containers to build and run our Golang services)
+* `docker`, `docker-compose` and `make` (we're using docker containers to build and run our Golang services).
+Oh and yeah, you'll obviously need `git` too :)

 ### Building